davidhozic/discord-advertisement-framework/docs/source/getting_started.rst

 This is a minimal example of how to use the shiller.

 .. note::
-    The example shows you how to shill "Hello World" every 5 seconds, however this is not what framework is limited to (see other examples).
+    The example shows you how to shill "Hello World" every 5 seconds to a manually defined list of servers, however this is not what framework is limited to (see `Examples <https://github.com/davidhozic/discord-advertisement-framework/tree/master/Examples>`_).

 .. seealso::
     :download:`Download more examples <../../Examples/Examples.zip>`